zihangen/IDLF23Group4/README.md

 then you should see outputted videos in Geneface/infer_out/<target_video_name>/pred_video/ folder

 ## NOTES:
-If you are setting up the geneface repo for the first time, it will have to run training scripts for a target head video, which could run for a couple hours depending on the video length.(We processed a 4 minute video on a P100 GPU and it took around 4 hours)
+If you are setting up the geneface repo for the first time, it will have to run training scripts for a target head video, which could run for a couple hours depending on the video length.(We processed a 4 minute video on a P100 GPU and it took around 4 hours).

+## Environments:
+There are 3 conda environments we created to run the different models and scripts used in our project.
+It is impossible to combine them into one without reimplementing code for all repositories as they use different versions of python, pytorch, and other packages.
+Detailed environment configuration could be found in the env/ folder, note that it is recommended to follow the install instructions for each repository and only check these files when you run into error.
+This is because some of the installations cannnot be installed directly through conda or pip.

 ## Training:
 To train the denoising model to your own specifications or finetune based on an existing model, follow the detailed instructions on https://github.com/facebookresearch/denoiser